istio/community/steering/elections/2022/candidate-hzxuzhonghu.md

 I always make myself encouraged and focused on istio community, last year I made nearly 4k contributions.

 I have done many other works these years:

 - served as a steering committee member in the last two years
 - a core maintainer of networking and security WG
 - one of the advocates of istio in China and also helped organize IstioCon in China
 - author of Cloud Native Service Mesh Istio, the best-selling service mesh book in China
 - publicly speaking about istio in KubeCon and IstioCon.

-# Here's a paragraph about why I'm running.
+### Why I'm running

 I have been devoted to open source istio for the last five years.
 And as an experienced user/developer/maintainer, I would like to represent these groups to help make istio community:

-* neutral without bias
+- neutral without bias
-* open without occlusion
+- open without occlusion

 2023 is a very important year, every one would want to see istio graduate from CNCF, I am very willing to grow with istio in the next year.